 - You’ve reported ill and you need advice concerning your return to work.
 You can contact the university doctor yourself for an appointment.
 If you don’t you will be called in automatically after five weeks of being reported ill.

 The university doctor offers consulations by appointment.
 Do you want to make an appointment?

-- Fill in the online form 'advice from the company doctor'.
+Fill in the online form 'advice from the company doctor'.
 You'll receive a respons within three workdays.